Playwright Timeout 30000ms Exceeded: What It Means and How to Fix It

 This is particularly common in CI/CD environments, where execution times can be significantly longer than on local machines.

-Factors like system resources, network latency, and concurrent processes can all contribute to slower execution times in these environments.
-If you run your test several times and it fails in a different place with a "timeout 30000ms exceeded" error on every re-run, it means that 30 seconds was just not enough to complete it.
+Factors such as system resources, network latency, and concurrent processes can contribute to slower execution times in these environments.
+If you run your test several times and it fails at a different point with a "timeout 30000ms exceeded" error on every re-run, it means that 30 seconds wasn't enough to complete it.

 2. Incorrect Locators